Commonwealth Caribbean: Caribbean Community (1973–present)

+Wider Anglophone communities in the region

 Since there are other non-Commonwealth Caribbean islands in which English is the primary or secondary language, the term Commonwealth Caribbean is not necessarily inclusive of all islands that encompass the English-speaking Caribbean, such as being a former or current British colony in the Caribbean.
 Accordingly, the terms Anglophone Caribbean, English-speaking Caribbean, Anglo-Caribbean, or English-speaking West Indies are also used.

-West Indies Federation

-Between 1958 and 1962, there was a short-lived federation between several English-speaking Caribbean countries, called the West Indies Federation, which consisted of all the island nations (except the Bahamas), and the territories (excluding Bermuda and British Virgin Islands).
-British Guiana (Guyana) and British Honduras (Belize) held observer status within the federation.

-The Commonwealth Caribbean makes up a composite cricket team.
-The West Indies cricket team also includes Guyana, as another former British colony, although it is located on the South American mainland.
-Bermuda, the U.S. and British Virgin Islands, and the Dutch Caribbean also participate in Anglophone Caribbean-related sports activities such as Twenty20 cricket.